maadityo/aks-baseline/03-aad.md

 ### Azure RBAC _[Preferred]_

 If you are using a single tenant for this walk-through, the cluster deployment step later will take care of the necessary role assignments for the groups created above.
-Specifically, in the above steps, you created the Azure AD security group `cluster-ns-a0008-readers-bu0001a000800` that is going to be a namespace reader in namespace `a0008` and the Azure AD security group `cluster-admins-bu0001a000800` is going to contain cluster admins.
+Specifically, in the above steps, you created the Azure AD security group `cluster-ns-dev-readers-dev` that is going to be a namespace reader in namespace `dev` and the Azure AD security group `cluster-admins-dev` is going to contain cluster admins.
 Those group Object IDs will be associated to the 'Azure Kubernetes Service RBAC Reader' and 'Azure Kubernetes Service RBAC Cluster Admin' RBAC role respectively, scoped to their proper level within the cluster.

 Using Azure RBAC as your authorization approach is ultimately preferred as it allows for the unified management and access control across Azure Resources, AKS, and Kubernetes resources.
 At the time of this writing there are four [Azure RBAC roles](https://learn.microsoft.com/azure/aks/manage-azure-rbac#create-role-assignments-for-users-to-access-cluster) that represent typical cluster access patterns.